-TV: ESPNU - Rob Stone (pbp) and David Pollack (color) will call the action.
-Comcast SportsNet will air a replay of the ESPNU telecast in the Washington, D.C./Baltimore market at 4 p.m.
+TV: ESPNU - Todd Harris (pbp) and David Pollack (color) will call the action.
+Comcast SportsNet will air a replay of the webcast in the Washington, D.C./Baltimore market at 8 p.m.
 Sunday.

 Friedgen and the Terps on the Air: Maryland's football broadcasting lineup for 2010 includes the Friedgen Radio Show and the Ralph Friedgen Television Show.
 The Ralph Friedgen Radio Show airs from 8-9 p.m. each Wednesday during the season on the Terrapin Sports Radio Network which has 15 affiliates.
 The Ralph Friedgen Television Show, which is presented by Outback Steakhouse, airs weekly at 11:30 a.m.
 Saturday on Comcast SportsNet Mid-Atlantic with the first show airing this weekend.
 The fast-paced, 30-minute show goes behind the scenes with Friedgen and the Maryland football team.
 Replays of the show are scheduled for 7 p.m.
 Sunday on Comcast SportsNet, just prior to the rebroadcast of the Terps most recent football game.
 Comcast SportsNet will carry the official rebroadcasts of all 12 University of Maryland football matchups.
 Friedgen also appears each Wednesday during the season on Comcast's SportsNite wrap-up show.
 Comcast goes live "Inside the Coach's Office" with Friedgen at 6:15 p.m. each Wednesday.

-Special teams should be a strength with all the top performers back and the Terps have demonstrated that over the first three games.
-Travis Baltz, a 2008 first team All-ACC punter, has handled both kicking chores with an injury to place-kicker Nick Ferrara, a 2009 freshman All-American.
-Baltz has connected on all four of his FG attempts and is averaging 45.8 yards per punt which ranks 12th nationally.
-Tony Logan is off to a fast start as the No. 1 punt returner.
-Logan had a career-best 128 return yards vs. Morgan State and is averaging 27.4 ypr (third in the country).
-Torrey Smith was one of the top kick returners in the country last season, posting an ACC single-season record 1,309 yards.
-He is averaging 23.2 ypr this season.
+Special teams was expected be a strength this season with all the top performers back and the Terps have been solid overall through eight games.
+Travis Baltz, a 2008 first team All-ACC punter, has handled both kicking chores this season.
+Baltz has connected on 7 of his 9 FG attempts and is averaging 42.1 yards per punt, which is seventh in the league.
+Junior Tony Logan has been one of the top punt returners in the nation.
+He has returned two punts for scores, becoming one of just two players in ACC history to post consecutive games with a return for a score.
+Logan is also averaging 21.2 ypr which is second in the FBS.
+Smith was one of the top kick returners in the country last season, posting an ACC single-season record 1,309 yards.

 The Terrapins have over 70 percent of the offensive and defensive two-deep back from the end of 2009.
 There are 17 of 22 offensive players back and 14 of 22 defenders.
 In addition, all six special teams starters (KR, PR, PK, P, LS, H) are back in uniform.